MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-cloud-hybrid-search-for-sharepoint.md

 - On-premises content (1) is crawled by the crawler in the cloud SSA (2) and pushed to the search index in Office 365 (3).

-- Users enter a query (4) in the SharePoint Search Center, the query is sent to the search index in Office 365 (3), and results are returned to the SharePoint Search Center (4).
+- Users enter a query (4) in the SharePoint Search Center, the query is sent to the search index in Microsoft 365 (3), and results are returned to the SharePoint Search Center (4).

 - If necessary, you can set up site search in SharePoint Server 2013 or SharePoint Server 2016 to get search results from your search index in Office 365.
 Users enter a query in an on-premises site search box (5) and the query is sent via the server with the cloud SSA (2) to the search index in Office 365 (3).
 Results are returned via the server with the cloud SSA (2) to the on-premises site search box (5).